3 Entry-Level Business Analyst Resume Examples For 2023

 1. Include niche skills

-• We’re not talking about specificity this time–although that’s always important!
-Think of skills, like bilingual abilities or less-common software tools like Orcanos or ReQtest, that demonstrate a unique specialization in your field and include them.
+• We’re not talking about specificity this time—although that’s always important!
+Include skills, like bilingual abilities or less-common software tools like Orcanos or ReQtest, that demonstrate a unique specialization in your field.

 2. More on context: